surtarso/ASAPCabinetFE/README.md

 <p align="center"><i>"As Simple As Possible".</i></p>

-## Features
-- Full screen multi monitor display of table playfield, backglass and DMD
-- Navigate tables with titles and wheels
-- Extended settings for many display configurations
-- Extremely lightweight and simple
-- No need to download artpacks, generate your own!
-(See [tools](#generator-tools))
-- Just what it takes to make a cabinet look good

 ## TL:DR
 ```sh
 sudo apt-get install -y build-essential cmake libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libsdl2-mixer-dev libvlc-dev xdotools imagemagick ffmpeg